Mobile vaccination clinics reach out to rural areas - Farmville

 The COVID-19 vaccine had come to Prospect.

-The mobile vaccination clinics bring the vaccine to small communities in Prince Edward County giving residents the opportunity to get their shot without traveling to Farmville or another more populated area.
-Two and half hours into the three hour clinic in Prospect, eight people had received the Johnson & Johnson vaccine.
+The mobile vaccination clinics bring the vaccine to small communities in Prince Edward County, giving residents the opportunity to get their shot without traveling to Farmville or another more populated area.
+Two and half hours into the three-hour clinic in

 This was the third mobile vaccination clinic in Prince Edward County.

-“The county identified locations that we felt would have a traffic pattern of people that we could try and capture their interest but also based on the community and what we know about the vaccination data, “ Prince Edward County Assistant County Administrator and Emergency Management Coordinator Sarah Puckett said who was at the site Saturday morning.
+“The county identified locations that we felt would have a traffic pattern of people that we could try and capture their interest but also based on the community and what we know about the vaccination data,” Prince Edward Assistant County Administrator and Emergency Management Coordinator Sarah Puckett, who was at the site Saturday morning, said.

 “We tried to find locations where we thought the community would be interested or maybe didn’t have the mobility to always come into Farmville.
 That was really important in the decision-making for the county and identifying the locations.”

-The mobile clinics are held on weekends giving those who may work Monday through Friday an opportunity to receive the vaccine.
+The mobile clinics are held on weekends, giving those who may work Monday through Friday an opportunity to receive the vaccine.

 Prince Edward County continues to trail surrounding counties in per capita vaccinations.
 The county is listed on the Virginia Department of Health website as having 28.3% of its population fully vaccinated compared to 31.5% of Cumberland residents, 32.8% of Buckingham County residents, 31.9% of residents of Appomattox County and 33.68% of Nottoway County residents.
 County officials blame college students whose vaccinations may be credited to their home addresses and zip codes that overlap into neighboring counties as part of the problem for the disparity.
-State-wide 55.3% of Virginia’s population is fully vaccinated.
+State-wide, 55.3% of Virginia’s population is fully vaccinated.

-Currently, there are only six localities in Virginia with a fully vaccinated rate lower than Prince Edward County.
+Currently, there are only six localities in Virginia with a “fully vaccinated” rate lower than Prince Edward County.

 Last weekend, Meherrin and Verso had vaccination clinics.
 More than 20 people came out to the mobile clinic in Meherrin.